yrahul3910/constable-github-action/README.md

 ---

 Constable is a simple GitHub action to grade your repositories contributability.
-Simple add the action to any GitHub Actions workflow you like and start seeing how contributable your repository is.
+Simply add the action to any GitHub Actions workflow you like and start seeing how contributable your repository is.
 A sample workflow is provided below:

 ```yaml
 name: "units-test"